Updated on April 6, 2022

-We’re very excited about the upcoming introduction of PCBflow, the easy-to-use, on-line collaboration space that will help connect designers and manufacturers to greatly accelerate the design-to-manufacturing process.
+It’s been several months now since the introduction of PCBflow, the easy-to-use, on-line collaboration space that helps connect designers and manufacturers to greatly accelerate the design-to-manufacturing process.

-When we talk to electronics designers and manufacturers, a frequently asked question is: “When I upload my board design/DFM profile to PCBflow, is it safe from theft or other malicious activity?”
+When we talk to electronics designers and manufacturers, a frequently raised concern is: “When I upload my board design/DFM profile to PCBflow, is it safe from theft or other malicious activity?”

 The answer is: Yes, it is safe.
 All files are stored in a highly-secure environment that complies with the most demanding security standards, and is audited by Siemens.

 But please read on!
 The rest of this post will be dedicated to explaining how your data is secured.

 What happens when I log in?